Lotus Heritage: Hazel Chapman

 She was not only an astute businesswoman but took on a matriarchal role within the organisation, the epitome of the phrase ‘Behind every strong man is a stronger woman’.
 She prided herself of working with or meeting almost every Lotus Formula 1 driver right from the start, iconic motorsport names from Cliff Allison, Innes Ireland and Alan Stacey through to Jim Clark, Graham Hill, Jochen Rindt, Emerson Fittipaldi, Mario Andretti, Nigel Mansell, Ayrton Senna and more recently Kimi Raikkonen.

 In Team Lotus’ F1 racing heyday during the 1960s and 70s Hazel was often photographed with a stopwatch on the pit wall at Grands Prix around the world, seen with Betty Hill, Nina Rindt, Helen Stewart or Sally Stokes (Jim Clark’s girlfriend).

 While that was an important job, she was far more than a lap-timer.
 Her contribution to Lotus, and motorsport more generally, is often underplayed.
 She was a founder of The Dog House women’s motorsport club (the current chair is Jodie Kidd).
 Her involvement in the development of the Lotus business was almost without equal at the time, in a world where women so often played second fiddle to their husbands.

-Hazel Chapman is a Director of Classic Team Lotus and maintains a close interest in all things Lotus.
-Tradition dictates that she is always shown the latest Lotus road car prior to it being unveiled to the public.
-That wonderful custom continues to this day, and she viewed the Lotus Evija with her son Clive Chapman two weeks before its debut in July 2019.
+Hazel maintained a close interest in all things Lotus, for example, she ‘signed off’ the 100,000th Lotus road car in 2018.
+Tradition dictated that Hazel was always shown the latest Lotus road car prior to it being unveiled to the public.
+That wonderful custom continued into the modern era, and she viewed the Lotus Evija with her son Clive Chapman two weeks before its debut in July 2019.